cran/rsconnect/tests/testthat/_snaps/deployApp.md

       applicationDeleted(client, target, app)
     Condition
       Error in `applicationDeleted()`:
       !
-Failed to find existing application on server; it's probably been deleted. i Use `forgetDeployment()` to remove outdated record and try again. i Or use `applications()` to see other applications you have on the server.
+Failed to find existing content on server; it's probably been deleted. i Use `forgetDeployment()` to remove outdated record and try again. i Or use `applications()` to see other content deployed to the the server.

 ---

     Code
       . <- applicationDeleted(client, target, app)
     Message
-      Failed to find existing application on server; it's probably been deleted.
+      Failed to find existing content on server; it's probably been deleted.
       What do you want to do?
       1: Give up and try again later
-      2: Delete existing deployment & create a new app
+      2: Delete existing deployment record & deploy this content as a new item
       Selection: 2

+# deployApp() errors if envVars is given a named vector

+    Code
+      deployApp(local_temp_app(), envVars = c(FLAG = "true"))
+    Condition
+      Error in `deployApp()`:
+      ! `envVars` must be a character vector containing only environment variable names. i Set environment variables with `Sys.setenv() or an `.Renviron` file. i Use `unname()` to remove the names from the vector passed to `envVars`.